compss211/api-data-collection/README.md

 - Search for the same keyword (e.g., "artificial intelligence") in 3+ different subreddits
 - Compare post titles, scores, comment counts, and discussion tone
 - Analyze differences: How do tech vs. general vs. academic communities discuss AI?

+### Option 5: Choose Your Own API!
+**Research Question:** Formulate a research question related to your group project and find a relevant API.

+**Your Task:**
+- Retrieve at least 1000 entries
+- Engage in exploratory analysis of the data

 ---